hisplan/seqc-ada/README.md

 ## Create Job Files

-You need two files for processing a V(D)J sample - one inputs file and one labels file.
+You need two files for processing a sample - one inputs file and one labels file.
 Use the following example files to help you create your configuration file:

 - `configs/template.inputs.json`
 - `configs/template.labels.json`